 - About your finances: The financial plan can seem straightforward.
 It includes how you’ll finance your business, costing and financial projections.

-For further information on growing your business, check out our blog post about it or speak to a small business accountant.
+For further information on growing your business, speak to a small business accountant.